yogeshwar607/shreemoryacabs/docs/GOOGLE_BUSINESS_PROFILE_OPTIMIZATION.md

 **Contact for Issues:**
 - Google Business support: Via GBP dashboard
-- GreenEVCabs internal: Use this guide as SOP
+- Shree Morya Cabs internal: Use this guide as SOP

 ---